 Master of Music (MM) in Historical Performance

-The Master of Music in Historical Performance program at Boston University provides a training ground for students pursuing performance and teaching careers either as instrumentalists on period instruments or as singers specializing in music of the seventeenth and eighteenth centuries.
-Through performance practice seminars, instruction in period performance and thoroughbass realization, coached chamber music ensemble participation, and various performance opportunities both within and outside of the School, students develop a sensibility and repertoire of techniques that enable them to marry historical information with musical intuition.
+The Master of Music in Historical Performance program at Boston University provides a training ground for students pursuing performance and teaching careers either as instrumentalists on period instruments or as singers specializing in music of the 16th–18th centuries.
+Through performance practice seminars, instruction in period performance and thorough bass realization, coached chamber music ensemble participation, and various performance opportunities both within and outside of the school, students develop a sensibility and repertoire of techniques that enable them to marry historical information with musical intuition.
 The city of Boston, long a world center for early music performance, serves as a supportive backdrop in developing student careers.
 Boston University’s resources—its libraries, facilities, and faculty—offer students rich support in the pursuit of their studies.
 Additionally, MM candidates enjoy professional-level performance opportunities in many local groups as well as mounting their own public performance projects.

 The Master of Music degree is granted upon successful completion of a program of study, a comprehensive review, and terminal projects appropriate to the student’s field of specialization.
 Students must complete a minimum of 32 semester credits with grades no lower than B– in graduate-level coursework.
+The 12 credits of required applied lessons must be taken over four semesters of study, with no more than 4 credits per semester.
+No more than 2 credits of extra applied lessons may be applied to the degree as elective credits.
+Students must take at least 6 credits combined in music theory and musicology.
+Approved music elective courses may include ME, MH, MP, and MT courses numbered 500 and higher.
+PDP courses, e.g., tennis, dancing, or yoga, do not count as approved music electives for graduate students.
+Students in all Master of Music programs must pass comprehensive examinations in their area.
+These examinations are normally given in the fourth or final semester of study.
 All degree requirements must be completed within five years of the date of matriculation.

 Historical Performance Program Outline